 DKA Solar Centre

-A solar technology demonstration and research facility and energy supplier for the Desert Knowledge Precinct.
+A solar technology demonstration and research facility and energy supplier for the Desert Knowledge Precinct, managed by CAT Projects.

 visit the DKA Solar Centre website

 Designed by award-winning architects, the BIC is a sophisticated office facility that has been home to large and small organisations since 2007, including the CSIRO, Desert Knowledge Australia, two Cooperative Research Centres (Desert Knowledge, Remote Economic Participation), Ninti One, Desert Peoples Centre, Northern Territory Natural Resource Management, Indigenous Art Code, Regional Arts Australia, and Central Desert Native Title Services.

 The Precinct's neighbours include education, training, technology and research organisations, such as CAT Projects / CAT Services, Yirara College, Geoscience Australia and the Arid Zone Research Institute (AZRI), all of which are an important part of the desert knowledge network.